msun02/Time_half_max_Slope/README.md

 2. Extract zip file
 3. Open MATLAB
 4. Navigate to the unzipped Time_half_max_Slope-main folder in MATLAB's "Current Folder" window
-5. Right-click on the Time_half_max_Slope folder-main and select "Add to Path" -> "Selected Folders and Subfolders"
+5. Right-click on the Time_half_max_Slope-main folder and select "Add to Path" -> "Selected Folders and Subfolders"

 ### Instructions for use
 - Preparing Data